mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/track-2-of-37838804" target="_blank">Listen to Part 2 of this talk on mnzencenter.org</a>
 </p>

+(*Transcriber’s Note:* There appears to be a gap in the recording here.)

 ...
 Failure is in the common sense something wrong, but broadly speaking, it is very good for us.
 Because in a spiritual sense, failure is simultaneously success.
 Failure is development and growth.
 Because failure and success all return to functioning or working.
 All are melted away into total working and creating new things.
 That is called *development*.

 So development comes from not only success, [as] we believe.
 Total development or growth comes from total dynamic working – into which failure and success are melted away, and then development comes up.
 This is called *emptiness*.

 So emptiness is not pessimistic.
 Or we say *zero*, or we can say *energy*.
 It is zero, but simultaneously something happens, that’s why the end is a beginning.
 The terminal station is the beginning of life.
 You can go anyplace.

 And also we can experience that practice in our everyday life.
 For this, this is called *shamata* and *vipassana*.
 And that is really great for us.
 Through sweeping the floors and grounds, you can do it.
 Just concentrate, make your mind calm, and simultaneously making your mind calm is to see clearly the edge of the human world, completely beyond your perception.
 The beginning of *shamata* is simultaneously the end of the human world.
 So you can touch it, [completely].

 That’s why if you do zazen, very naturally it’s development, your life is really developing very much.
 You don’t know when your life is developing, but it’s constantly developing and growing.
 It’s really true.
 Physically and mentally, it’s growing.

 But [...] if you practice it, always there is something extra, so-called *dirty water* there.
 That’s why you don’t feel good.
 But behind the dirty water, there is still total dynamic working.

 I always [compare this to] climbing a mountain: the mountain itself is constantly beautiful, but when you start climbing the mountain, it’s really dirty water there, hard work, risking your life.
 And then many questions come up: why do you have to climb the mountain, risking your life?
 It’s ridiculous for you.
 But you cannot stop.
 So what causes you to climb the mountain?
 You don’t know.
 Of course there is your effort, but your effort is nothing but showing just the back of your life.
 Next moment, you don’t know.
 That is nothing but the front of your life.
 So finally, you don’t know; finally what you have to do is [say,] “I just climb the mountain.”
 That is just moving, functioning.

 And then when [you’re] functioning, very naturally there is lots of dirty water, you can stir up the water: so-called *hard work*.
 Boredom.
 Hatred.
 Many things come up.
 And then most people quit.
 But [they are] forgetting [that] behind the dirty water, there is a fish which is vividly swimming there.
 The presence of the fish there, constantly, that is the beauty of the mountain.
 Later, Dogen Zenji [describes it] like that.

 That’s why [...] we have to practice like this.
 We have to see the back of the skin but simultaneously there is the universe.
 Your skin, your body is the universe.

 So constantly you have to work on this.
 How?
 Zazen is the simple, [straightforward] practice for us.
 And then, you can practice also in your everyday life.

 Do you have questions?